pringuin/dataprivacybundle/src/pringuin/DataprivacyBundle/Resources/public/js/tarteaucitron/README.md

     // "customCloserId": "", /* Optional a11y: Custom element ID used to open the panel */

-    "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */
+    "googleConsentMode": true, /* Enable Google Consent Mode v2 for Google ads and GA4 */ "bingConsentMode": true, /* Enable Bing Consent Mode for Clarity and Bing Ads */ "softConsentMode": false, /* Soft consent mode (consent is required to load the services) */

+    "dataLayer": false, /* Send an event to dataLayer with the services status */ "serverSide": false, /* Server side only, tags are not loaded client side */

     "partnersList": false /* Details the number of partners on the popup and middle banner */ });